 Here’s an easy step-by-step guide on how to apply it.

-Also, it's always best to apply talc in the bathroom or else your floor will be covered in white particles, so just be careful to sweep up the excess talc that inevitably lands elsewhere.
+It’s always best to apply talc in the bathroom shower cubicle or else your floor will be covered in white particles, so just be careful to sweep up the excess talc that inevitably lands elsewhere.

 In the past, the mineral from which talc is derived was often located in and near asbestos deposits, which would sometimes taint talcum powder products made for human consumers.

-As noted above, if you are at all concerned about this, simply switch to an all-cornstarch powder.
-It will be almost as effective as talcum based body powder, and it’s not listed as a possible carcinogen.
+If you are at all concerned about this, simply switch to an all-cornstarch powder.
+It is basically as effective as talcum based body powder, and it’s not listed as a possible carcinogen.